deeplearning4j/deeplearning4j/pydl4j/README.md

 # PyDL4J command line interface (CLI)

 Installing PyDL4J exposes a command line tool called `pydl4j`.
 You can use this tool to configure your PyDL4J environment.
-If you don't use the CLI, a default configuration that will be used instead.
+If you don't use the CLI, a default configuration will be used instead.

 **Note:** If you intend to use the CLI, make sure to have [`docker` installed](https://docs.docker.com/install/) on your machine.

-To initialize a new PyDL4j configuration, type
+To initialize a new PyDL4J configuration, type

 ```bash
 pydl4j init